 Kelly and her team of certified coaches will modify to each student's level of strength and familiarity with the apparatus; however, please take care to choose the appropriate class level/style for your body :

 Aerial Yoga : a hammock class for beginners or those wanting a gentle, stretchy practice.
 Class is designed to be a relaxing experience that's appropriate for all levels and ages.
 Perfect for those looking to invert, traction, stretch and improve their joint health.
-At the end, enjoy a long rest pose inside the hammock cocoon.
+At the end, enjoy a long rest pose inside the hammock cocoon. / Recommended for beginners.

 Aerial Fitness Basics : a hammock class for beginners looking to start upper body and core strength training.
 Class is geared toward toning and strengthening, with detailed cues given to train safe alignment and a variety of modifications offered to suit all levels.
 The Basics version of the Fitness class also includes an orientation to the studio & the hammock.
-All students are encouraged to try at least one Basics class before graduating to the all levels Fitness class; although, students can take the Basics for as long as they like.
+All students are encouraged to try at least one Basics class before graduating to the all levels Fitness class; although, students can take the Basics for as long as they like. / Recommended for beginners.

 Aerial Fitness : same fitness class style, but for all levels.
-An ever-changing parade of drills aimed to challenge a student's balance, core, grip and ability to hold their body weight off the ground.
+An ever-changing parade of drills aimed to challenge a student's balance, core, grip and ability to hold their body weight off the ground. / Feel free to take this version of the Fitness class once you feel comfortable with the foundational entrances, exits and body positions taught in Aerial Fitness Basics.

 Multi-Apparatus Conditioning : a revved up conditioning experience for those looking to sample a variety of aerial apparatuses, while adding a cardio element to their aerial training.
-All the pull-ups on all the things.
+All the pull-ups on all the things. / More of an intermediate conditioning offering.
+Students should be comfortable doing a pull-over.
+This is also a nice place to try out different apparatuses, but please note that this is not a tricks-based class.
+If you want to progress in an apparatus, please try the Basics class in that apparatus.

 Aerial Sling Dance 1 : a hammock class for students progressing in their endurance & pose vocabulary, focused on fluidity and choreography.
-Individual permission from the studio owner is required to attend, based on completion of some prerequisites.
+Individual permission from the studio owner is required to attend, based on completion of some prerequisites. / Students must be able to perform a pull-over, as well as have spent enough time in Aerial Fitness to become fluid in foundational entrances, exits and balance points in the hammock.

 Silks Basics : an entry level class on aerial silks.
 Students will be taught basic entrances and exits onto the apparatuses, as well as beginning conditioning drills, climbs, foot locks and poses.